Bay Information Systems

 Note: the size of a model directly affects computation time; as we are targetting CPU infrastructure we should aim to have a model which responds within a few seconds on CPU execution.

-Note: when developing a pipeline, process efficient outweights model performance.
+Note: when developing a pipeline, process efficiency outweighs model performance.
 Go with a fast model to develop the pipeline, and refine for performance later.
-It is a classic error of misdirection to spend longer chosing the model than developing the pipeline.
+It is a classic error of misdirection to spend longer choosing the model than developing the pipeline.

 Model Caching and Preloading